eslint/archive-website/docs/2.0.0/rules/no-empty.md

 ## When Not To Use It

-If you intentionally use empty statements then you can disable this rule.
+If you intentionally use empty block statements then you can disable this rule.

 ## Version